What is The Catch With KOHO? Is it Legit in 2025

 How Does KOHO Work?

-Once you set up an account online, all you need to do is fund your card.
-You can do that by either Interac e-Transfer from an existing bank account or set up a payroll direct deposit with your employer.
+After setting up an account online, you can fund your card via Interac e-Transfer or through payroll direct deposit with your employer.

-KOHO is accepted anywhere Mastercard is.
-You can set savings goals and accumulate cashback on all your purchases.
+KOHO is accepted anywhere Mastercard is, allowing you to make purchases both online and in person.
+You can set savings goals and earn cashback on every purchase.

 What Is So Good About KOHO?